spring-io/issue-bot/README.md

 The issue bot monitors open issues and pull requests that are labeled as waiting for feedback.
 Monitoring begins when the waiting for feedback label is applied.
-Any comment that isn't from a collbarotor is considered to be feedback.
+Any comment that is not from a collaborator is considered to be feedback.

 For issues, the bot will:

-* Comment with a reminder of feedback isn't provided within 7 days of the label being applied.
+* Comment with a reminder of feedback is not provided within 7 days of the label being applied.
-* Close the issue if feedback isn't provided within a further 7 days.
+* Close the issue if feedback is not provided within a further 7 days.
 * Add the feedback provided label and remove the waiting for feedback label when feedback is provided.